Target level of study

 24h

 This course is an introduction to relativistic quantum field theory and its applications in particle physics.
-Using the example of a scalar field, the formalisms of canonical quantization and path integral quantization will be developed, before introducing perturbation theory and some notions of renormalization.
-The quantization of spin 1/2 and spin 1 fields will be discussed, ending with a discussion of quantum electrodynamics.
+Using the example of a scalar field, we will develop the formalisms of canonical quantization and path integral quantization before introducing perturbation theory and some notions of renormalization.
+We will discuss the quantization of spin 1/2 and spin 1 fields, concluding with a discussion of quantum electrodynamics.

 Cosmology